andreipfeiffer/css-in-js/README.md

 - 😌 out-of-the-box support with Next.js
 - 👍 for user input styles, it generates a new class name for each change, but it removes the old one
-- 😏 unlike CSS modules, you can target HTML `elements` also, and it generates unique class names for them
+- 😏 unlike CSS modules, we can target HTML `elements` also, and it generates unique class names for them

 <br />

 #### Worth mentioning observations

-- 🤓 you'll need to optimize your styles by [splitting static & dynamic styles](https://github.com/vercel/styled-jsx#dynamic-styles), to avoid rendering duplicated styles
+- 🤓 we'll need to optimize our styles by [splitting static & dynamic styles](https://github.com/vercel/styled-jsx#dynamic-styles), to avoid rendering duplicated styles
-- 🤨 unique class names are added to elements, even if you don't target them in your style definition, resulting in un-needed slight html pollution
+- 🤨 unique class names are added to elements, even if we don't target them in our style definition, resulting in un-needed slight html pollution
 - 😕 it will bundle any defined styles, regardless if they are used or not, just like plain CSS
-- 😢 cannot use __nesting__, so defining __pseudo classes__ or __media queries__ has the same downsides as plain CSS, requiring selectors/class names duplication, so you might have to add SASS support to get this feature
+- 😢 cannot use __nesting__, so defining __pseudo classes__ or __media queries__ has the same downsides as plain CSS, requiring selectors/class names duplication, so we might have to add SASS support to get this feature

 <br />

 #### Conclusions

-Overall, you feel like writting plain CSS, with the added benefit of being able to define the styles along with the component, so you __don't need an additional `.css` file__, but you can extract the styles if you choose to.
-You can also __use any JS/TS constants of functions__.
+Overall, we felt like writting plain CSS, with the added benefit of being able to define the styles along with the component, so we __don't need an additional `.css` file__.
+We can also __use any JS/TS constants of functions__.
 Working with __dynamic styles is pretty easy__ because it's plain JavaScript in the end.
-You get all these benefits at a very low price, with a pretty __small bundle overhead__.
+We get all these benefits at a very low price, with a pretty __small bundle overhead__.

-The downsides are the overall experience of writting plain CSS. __Without nesting support__ pseudo classes/elements and media queries getting pretty cumbersome to define.
+The downsides are the overall experience of writting plain CSS. __Without nesting support__ pseudo classes/elements and media queries getting pretty cumbersome to manage.

 <br />